harrychy8/Capstone/README.md

-# Welcome to Snap-ATAT App
+# Welcome to Snap-ATAC App
 A desktop application using Electron